 Most students and the levels for which we write this guide will have some understanding of feelings or things that they can group broadly into good and bad categories.
 Anything that they can associate with a positive feeling or outcome will mean that they can put it in the category of good adjectives.
 For example, a visiting friend might tell you that their city is a very safe city in which to live.
 Safety is something that gives us comfort, and it helps us live without so much worry.
 Therefore, it is easy to recognize that safety is an example of a good adjective.

 Earlier, we introduced you to some of the ways you might use positive adjectives to describe a person.
 We talked about Mary’s mood on a sunny day.
 However, there are different ways you might use such adjectives with people, and we can break those ways down into further categories.
 One of those ways is to describe the overall characteristics of another person that you might meet.
-Typically, these are things that affect a person’s personality, or they are positive traits that do not change much.
+Typically, these are things that affect a person’s personality or are positive traits that do not change much.
 For example, you might say something like my uncle is easygoing and calm under pressure.
 Although your uncle might become upset at some point in this life, you’ve noticed that he has a general tendency to be laid back and calm, for the most part.

 Perhaps you have a hardworking friend who studies a lot and gets good grades.
 If someone else asked you about this person, you might tell them that your friend is smart, diligent, and thoughtful.
 All of these words are positive descriptors that paint a good mental image of another person for the benefit of a stranger.
 In short, anything good that you have to say about another person, or even about yourself, is an example of an adjective in this category.